 Advanced Placement Music Theory is designed to give the basic background in all aspects of music theory with emphasis on harmonic and melodic analysis and composition.
 The study of theory begins with music notation, intervals, major and minor scales, modes and triads.
 Harmonization in four parts using root position, first and second inversion chords and seventh chords is a core of music theory.
 Analysis of common musical forms, such as the fugue and sonata allegro form is included.
 Daily ear training in melody harmony and rhythm will also be part of this course.
 There is daily homework and additional projects in the analysis of music and creative projects in composition.
 The content of this course is much the same as a college or university first year theory course.
-Prerequisites: Instructor permission required.
-Students must possess an understanding and ability to use basic music theory and pass a written assessment of these skills and knowledge.
 This class meets one period daily for 1⁄2 unit of credit each semester.

-Chamber Orchestra (10, 11, 12) Fee: \$35.00
+Chamber Orchestra (10, 11, 12) 2 semesters .50 credit each semester

 Chamber Orchestra is open to students in grades 10-12 who play a string instrument (violin, viola, cello, or double bass).
-This course is for more advanced string students, and the group will perform music at a higher difficulty level.
+This course is for more advanced string students, and the group will perform music at a high difficulty level.
 Students will focus on more advanced techniques of playing a string instrument such as bowing styles, balance, and shifting into higher positions.
 Repertoire is selected from Grade 4-5 (contest class B and A) literature.
 Membership is pending upon audition and completion of Concert or String Orchestra for at least one year.
-Chamber Orchestra will have a minimum of four required performances each year, including OMEA State Orchestra Contest.
-This class meets one period daily for 1/2 unit of credit each semester.
+Chamber Orchestra will have a minimum of four required performances each year, including OMEO State Orchestra Contest.
+This class meets one period daily for 1⁄2 unit of credit each semester.

-Chamber Orchestra Honors (10, 11, 12) Fee: \$35.00
+Chamber Orchestra Honors (10, 11, 12) 2 semesters .50 credit each semester